cam-inc/quur-swift/README.md

 github "cam-inc/QuuR-swift"
 ```

-Don't forget to add `--use-ssh` flag to Carthage command.

 ## Usage

 In iOS10+, you will need first to reasoning about the camera use.
 For that you'll need to add the **Privacy - Camera Usage Description** *(NSCameraUsageDescription)* field in your Info.plist: